Tooth loss can have a serious impact on your quality of life, causing decreased functional capabilities and gaps in your smile.

 Are you a candidate for dental implant treatment?

 Why are dental implants recommended over traditional restorations?

 A Superior Restorative Treatment

 Traditional restorations, while effective for replacing the gaps in your smile, do not protect against jawbone atrophy.
 Traditional dentures can easily slip and shift out of place.
 While they require a higher up-front cost, dental implants not only solve these issues but also provide a long-lasting solution.
-We highly recommend dental implants and believe they should be considered an investment in the future of your oral health and overall well-being.
+We often recommend dental implants as part of a full mouth reconstruction treatment for patients who need comprehensive care.

 How does a dental implant work?

 Planning Precise Implant Placement